 Stay on-site in one of there several different accommodation options and spend a day or two shredding the gnar in the bike park.
 In the evenings, relax in the spa and take in the spectacular sunset while enjoying their restaurant.

-Check out our full post about the Koprivna Resort!
+Check out our full review of the experience!

 Fancy taking a swing at a few balls?
 Head into the upper Beskids to Prosper Golf Resort near the little village of Celadna.
 The TWO 18-hole courses are surrounded by steep hillsides and beautiful, dark green forests.
 Prosper is so well designed, it’s hosted three European PGA touranments!